 The guy saw us leave – we had a backpack and when we leave together we’re always gone for 3 hours or so minimum.
 He went over the back wall – over the barbed wire of the unit 2 doors down from us.
-He couldn’t get in there easily – they had windows shut tight and couldn’t wedge hammer in door.
+He couldn’t get in there easily – they had windows shut tight and couldn’t wedge hammer indoor.

-He jumped over dividing wall into the back of our unit – and saw a glass pane missing (always was since we moved in).
+He jumped over the wall into the back of our unit – and saw a glass pane missing (always was since we moved in).
 Our windows were open too – we always leave them open.

 He put his hand between the slats and ripped the screen with the hammer claw.
-Stood on the 5 gallon paint can that he took from the neighbors back area and brought over to ours.
+Stood on the 5-gallon paint can that he took from the neighbors back area and brought over to ours.